 Culled from a breakthrough study of the most successful people in business and illustrated by real-life stories from CEOs and boardrooms, The CEO Next Door offers career advice for everyone who aspires to get ahead.

-Botelho and Powell, utilizing their research insights, tell us how to:
+Botelho and Powell, utilizing their research insights from ghSMART’s data, tell us how to:

 For everyone who aspires to accelerate their career trajectory, The CEO Next Door is an essential guide.

 The CEO Next Door is a compelling read not only for the aspiring CEO, but for anyone looking to raise their leadership to a higher level.
 Using rigorous analysis drawn from thousands of interviews, Elena and Kim have uncovered the behaviors, experiences, and actions that truly differentiate leaders.
 Their book isn’t leaving my desk as I prepare to step into CEO role.

 This book debunks a host of myths about what it takes to become a CEO—and succeed as one.
 Based on an impressive database of intensive interviews with executives, it turns out that big failures and small egos are among the building blocks of great leadership.
 You won’t ever look at the corner office in the same way again.

 This book brings academic rigor and big data analysis to the study of leadership effectiveness.
 The result is a surprisingly common-sense guide to navigating career challenges — whether you are taking the next step up the corporate ladder or working to create a high-performance culture in the boardroom.